-December 2022 saw a very cold weather snap like what we saw in 2021, followed by a flip to a warmer trending January '23 and settling slightly colder than average through February and March.
+December 2022 saw a very cold weather snap like what we saw in 2021, followed by a flip to a warmer trending January '23 and settling slightly colder than average through April.
+Current NOAA prediction suggest that the balance of the year will be highly impacted by an El Nino weather pattern.
 We continue to monitor weather trends monthly.